awslabs/mountpoint-s3/benchmark/README.md

 ## Before you start

+You should have the environment setup where you want to run the benchmarking experiments.
+For instance, this might be an EC2 instance.
+You also need an S3 bucket to run the workload against.

+You should clone this repository to the environment.
+This tool will build Mountpoint for you.

 This project uses [uv](https://github.com/astral-sh/uv) to manage Python environments and dependencies.

 Think of `uv` as a close analog of Rust's _cargo_ but for Python.
 It will automatically configure a Python virtual environment for you and install the project dependencies.

-Assuming `uv` is installed, getting started is (almost) as easy as running the `benchmark.py` script!
+Assuming `uv` is installed, getting started is (almost) as easy as running the `benchmark.py` script from this directory!

 ```sh
 uv run benchmark.py --